-So I’m thumbing through Wired magazine when I come across an attractive painting of beer.
+While thumbing through Wired magazine I come across an attractive painting of beer.
 What’s not to like?
-As a microbrew fan, I stop thumbing and say “talk to me!” but the only words in the ad are the name of the beer and the tagline “Artfully Crafted.”
-And the first thing that pops in my mind is not a desire to quaff the brew, but a distinct sense of disappointment: “What a waste!”
+As a microbrew fan, I stop thumbing and say “talk to me!”
+But the only words in the ad are the name of the beer and the tagline “Artfully Crafted.”
+And the first thing that pops in my mind is not a desire to quaff the brew, but a distinct sense of disappointment.
+“What a waste!”

-A full-page 4-color ad in Wired goes for about $70K — that’s an awful lot of beer to sell — and the ad doesn’t even include a web address for the intellectually thirsty.
-Hello, Blue Moon, this is a magazine read by tech freaks, geeks and other people who are, well, wired.
-Listing your URL is mandatory!
-A unique URL for that ad will also help you track its effectiveness.
+A full-page 4-color ad in Wired goes for about $70K — that’s an awful lot of beer to sell — yet the ad doesn’t include a web address for the intellectually thirsty.
+Hello, Blue Moon, this is a magazine read by tech freaks and geeks who are, well, wired.
+Listing your URL would not only be savvy, it’s mandatory.
+It would also help you track its effectiveness.

 But don’t stop there.

 If you’re going to drop $70K on an ad that targets such a well-defined readership, why not artfully craft a special offer for them?
 For example, anyone who visits your site could score free MP3’s of “Blue Moon tunes” by alternative and indie artists, which would bolster your “artfully crafted” credentials.